-Between versions 2.x and 3.x, compiled methods have changed and version 3.x has new bytecodes to support native code.
-As a result, the conversion process requires that you file in all application source code so it can be recompiled.
-Alternatively, you may iterate and recompile all methods in your application individually.
+The compiled method bytecodes have changed between v2.x and v3.4, and the conversion process requires that you file in all application source code so it can be recompiled, and recompile all persistent blocks.
+Alternatively, you may iterate and recompile all methods in your application.
 There are a number of changes you may have to make to application source code and to persistent instances; please review the upgrade process carefully.
 You should carefully read the GemStone/S 64 Bit Release Notes for v3.2, which contain important information on the changes.

 If you are using GemBuilder for Smalltalk (GBS), you also need to upgrade the client libraries that are used by GBS.
-You may also need to upgrade your version of GBS; versions of GBS earlier than 7.6.1 are not compatible with v3.3.5.
-See Chapter 6 for supported versions of GBS for use with GemStone/S 64 Bit 3.3.5, and instructions on installing updated client libraries.
+You may also need to upgrade your version of GBS; versions of GBS earlier than 7.6.1 are not compatible with v3.4.
+See Chapter 6 for supported versions of GBS for use with GemStone/S 64 Bit 3.4, and instructions on installing updated client libraries.